LinkedIn Profile Checklist 2026: 25 Steps to a Fully Optimized Profile

 Section 4 - Trust Signals and Authority Content (Items 16-20)

-The first three sections optimize your profile for discovery.
-This section optimises it for conversion - turning profile visitors into connection requests, leads, and opportunities.
+The first three sections optimize your profile for discovery - getting you in front of the right people in search results.
+This section optimizes for conversion, turning profile visitors into connection requests, replies to outreach, inbound leads, and job offers.
 These items build the credibility layer that transforms a well-ranked profile into one that actually generates results.
 To understand how these signals contribute to your overall presence, check your LinkedIn authority score.

 16. Featured section populated with three high-value items